jelmer/xandikos/notes/clients.md

-Dystros seems to work with at least with the following clients:
+Xandikos seems to work with at least with the following clients:

  - vdirsyncer
  - caldavzap/carddavmate